-Having already done the “Five tips for a successful CPQ implementation project” mentioned in the first blog of this series you are well on your way to being prepared for the next step: the actual CPQ implementation.
+Having already completed the “Five tips for a successful CPQ implementation project” mentioned in the first blog of this series you are well on your way to being prepared for the next step: the actual CPQ implementation.
 However, what happens when something affects your preparation?
 For example, new product introductions or pricing scenarios based on changes in your company marketing strategy.
 Fortunately, we have entered an age of flexible and scalable modern cloud platforms that can handle unexpected hiccups.
 CPQ software like Oracle CPQ Cloud and Salesforce CPQ & Billing is designed to support change at any point, making it an ideal tool for companies with a large variety of products, with oft-changing products that have a number of options, and companies with complex pricing models and/or multi-tiered approval processes.
 Keep this flexibility and the following best practices in mind in order to launch your CPQ implementation with a bang.

 Don’t be taken by surprise, expect the unexpected.
 There may be sudden new or previously undiscovered influences that will have an impact on the original implementation plan.
 Some may necessitate major changes – a burning building or acquisition might delay the process – while the addition of a few unexpected products or a newly created promotion will not even slow it down.
 Regardless, once you determine the parameters of the unanticipated change you’ll be better able to see if the implementation plan is affected and come up with a solution.
 It is better to get it right the first time instead of simply getting it done and have to readdress a problem later.

 Keep to the plan